• State and Local Innovation

 Grants Pass vs. Johnson

-On April 22, the U.S. Supreme Court will hear City of Grants Pass, Oregon v.
-Johnson, a case to decide whether communities can ticket, fine, and arrest unhoused people for sleeping outside, even when there are no other safe or adequate housing or shelter options available.
+On June 28, 2024 the U.S. Supreme Court announced the verdict of Johnson V. Grants Pass: unhoused people can be arrested and fined for sleeping outside, even when there are no other safe or adequate housing or shelter options available.

-NLIHC, National Homelessness Law Center, National Coalition for the Homeless, and National Alliance to End Homelessness are working together to oppose the criminalization of homelessness and advocate for real solutions to the affordable housing and homelessness crisis.
+NLIHC, National Homelessness Law Center, National Coalition for the Homeless, National Alliance to End Homelessness, and the Center on Budget and Policy Priorities are working together to oppose the criminalization of homelessness and advocate for real solutions to the affordable housing and homelessness crisis.

 Resources